Wildfires: Planning Ahead to Help Protect Your Business

-- Trim back or remove trees outside of the 5-foot noncombustible zone that have branches overhanging the roof.
+- Trim back or remove trees outside of the five-foot noncombustible zone that have branches overhanging the roof.

 - Some plants are considered to be more combustible than others.
 Choosing fire-resistant landscaping for your business can help reduce your wildfire risk.

-Any flammable or combustible liquids should be properly stored in accordance with applicable NFPA codes, such as NFPA 30, Flammable and Combustible Liquids Code, and any applicable local codes.
+Any flammable or combustible liquids or gases should be properly stored in accordance with applicable NFPA codes, such as NFPA 30, Flammable and Combustible Liquids Code, and any applicable local codes.

 Maximize Fire Resistance – Choose Construction/Building Materials Wisely

 - If you are building new construction, remodeling or retrofitting existing buildings:

 - Select exterior wall cladding made of noncombustible siding materials.